smikhalevski/json-marshal/README.md

 # Performance

-The chart below showcases the performance comparison of JSON Marshal and its peers, in terms of millions of operations per second (greater is better).
+The chart below showcases the performance comparison of JSON Marshal and its peers, in terms of thousands of operations per second (greater is better).

 <p align="center"><picture>